SanDiegoKun/privacygreen-db/README.md

 [PolyForm Noncommercial License 1.0.0](LICENSE)

 ## Usage
-This data is used by the [PrivacyGreen Add-on](https://github.com/SanDiegoKun/privacygreen).
+This data is used by the [GreenPrivacy Add-on](https://github.com/SanDiegoKun/privacygreen).

 ## Commercial Use
 For commercial licenses, please use the following methods: